Shopify/promise-swift/README.md

     }
 }
 ```
 **Note**: Next promise in the chain can transform type of the value, but not type of the error.

+#### QUESTION
+When chaining multiple promises together, how should the `cancel` be expected to behave?
+Will it call the cancel function of all items, or only the step it's on, or the step it's on an all that follow (are still pending), etc?